Three Steps to Master UX Research on Budget

 Whatever assumptions you may have about the users, list them out.
 Your assumptions may not be necessarily true, but it is informational to write them down on a paper and get a better understanding of your assumptions of the user.
 These assumptions could be on their demographics, habits, or even preferences.

 Now that you have a list of assumptions, you can go ahead and confirm them.
 There are various ways to confirm the same.
 You can run a survey with questions pertaining to the assumptions or you can analyze the existing customer data in order to do so.
 For example, if you believe that your users are predominantly female, you can go through past customer records and easily confirm the same.
 This will validate your assumptions and help you get solid user data.
-This method is the most cost-effective method to conduct user research as surveys can be virtually free.
+This method of user study is the most cost-effective method to conduct user research as surveys can be virtually free.
 And the time taken to do so is also negligible.

 Make use of customer support data

 Customer support teams have way more insights than you would imagine.
 They are the ones interacting with the users regularly and if this is documented, you have your raw user data ready to analyze.
-The analysis of requests and complaints will give you precise information about your users that you can easily use in order to confirm your assumptions and validate your existing data.
+The analysis of requests and complaints will give you precise information about your user behaviour that you can easily use in order to confirm your assumptions and validate your existing data.
 If this data is not documented, you can always interview customer support executives and gather insights from them.
 They are the next best thing to user interviews.
 As the customer support data is already available with you, the only costs involved are those of analysis.